open-webrtc-toolkit/owt-server/doc/servermd/SIP.md

 **Table 2-1.
 Server requirements**
 Application name | OS version
 ----|----
-MCU server | Ubuntu 14.04 LTS* 64-bit
+General Gateway Server | Ubuntu 14.04 LTS* 64-bit
+GPU-accelerated Gateway Server | CentOS* 7.1

 Install the OpenH264 library to support H.264 in the gateway for SIP when required, refer to the [Install the Cisco OpenH264 Library](#SIPsection2_2_1) section for more details.

+> **Note**: The OpenH264 library is not required for GPU-accelerated Gateway.

-If you need to set up mix mode video conferences, which require GPU-accelerated media processing, you must install the following server side SDK:
+If you want to set up gateway service powered by GPU-accelerated Gateway server, the following server side SDK needs to be installed:

- - Intel<sup>®</sup> Media Server Studio 2015 for Linux*
+ - Intel<sup>®</sup> Media Server Studio for Linux* version 2015 R6

-> **Note**: The OpenH264 library is not required for GPU-accelerated gateway.

-> **Note**: For download and installation instructions of the Intel<sup>®</sup> Media Server Studio package for Ubuntu 14.04, please contact [webrtc_support@intel.com](mailto://webrtc_support@intel.com).
+Either Professional Edition or Community Edition is applicable.
+For download or installation instructions, please visit its website at https://software.intel.com/en-us/intel-media-server-studio.

 The gateway for SIP has been tested in the environment listed in Table 2-2.